Science Sundays - New for 2019

 Science Sundays – New for 2019

-The Sunday Science Series is a monthly, family friendly investigation into science topics.
-Most programs are appropriate for ages 8-88.
-However, our first topic, Global Warming, is best suited for ages 12 and above.
+The Sunday Science Series is a monthly, family friendly investigation into science topics appropriate for ages 8-88.

 Science Sundays are generously sponsored by the Friends of the Burlington Public Library and the Mass Cultural Council.